 The City Council adopted an ordinance on November 8, 2005, establishing a tax increment financing district (the "TIF District #4") encompassing approximately 320 acres in the City's south central area.
 The TIF District took effect on January 1, 2005 and will terminate on December 31, 2025.
+The tax increment base will be the total net appraised value of all taxable property located in the reinvestment zone on January 1, 2005.
+All eligible tax jurisdictions are participating for varying percentages of their respective tax rates.
+The City's tax increment payment for FY09 was \$619,294.

 The City Council adopted an ordinance on December 19, 2006, establishing a tax increment financing district (the "TIF District #5") encompassing 2,187 acres generally defined by Lamar Boulevard to the north, the Missouri Pacific Railroad to the south, State Highway 360 to the east and Collins Street to the west.
-The TIF Entertainment District took effect on January 1, 2007 and will terminate on December 31, 2036. \$34,010,000 in Certificates of Obligation were sold for Tax Increment Reinvestment Zone 5 in July 2008.
+The TIF Entertainment District took effect on January 1, 2007 and will terminate on December 31, 2036.
+The tax increment base will be the total net appraised value of all taxable property located in the reinvestment zone on January 1, 2007.
+All eligible tax jurisdictions are participating for varying percentages of their respective tax rates.
+The City's tax increment payment for FY09 was \$411,087. \$34,010,000 in Certificates of Obligation were sold for Tax Increment Reinvestment Zone 5 in July 2008.